ManthanUgemuge/Tindog/README.md

 # TinDog
-Tinder Clone website for Dogs.
+Tinder Clone website for Dogs made in Bootstrap.
 #### It was part of this Course on [Udemy](https://www.udemy.com/) - [The Complete 2022 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) Course by Dr. Angela Yu.

 ## About The Project